Matrix Points on Varieties: A Hermitian variant over

-In other words, $HC_n(X)$ is the set of commuting Hermitian matrices satisfying the defining equations of $X$.
-Since the spectrum of Hermitian matrices consists of real numbers, the support map restricts to $HC_n(X) \to \Sym^n (X(\R))$.
+In down to earth terms, $HC_n(X)$ is the set of commuting Hermitian matrices satisfying the defining equations of $X$.
+Since the spectrum of Hermitian matrices consists of real numbers, the support map now restricts to $HC_n(X) \to \Sym^n (X(\R))$.

-We define the corresponding Fermionic space using the unitary group $\U_n$ and its subgroup of diagonal unitary matrices $\UT_n$.
+We define the Hermitian semi-simple counterpart here using the unitary group $\U_n$ and its subgroup of diagonal unitary matrices $\UT_n$.